Safety and tolerability

 • No adverse effects of SPRAVATO® nasal spray on cognitive functioning were observed in a one-year open-label safety study; however, the long-term cognitive effects of SPRAVATO® have not been evaluated beyond one year

-Discontinuation rates due to adverse reactions were <5% across short- and long-term clinical trials1§
+Discontinuation rates due to adverse events were <7% across short- and long-term clinical trials1

 For additional information, please see full Prescribing Information, including Boxed WARNINGS.

 *Two short-term TRD studies in adults <65 years.